Shreyas1534/auralysis/README.md

 What This App Does

-The Auralysis mobile app enables users to:
+---The Auralysis mobile app enables users to:

-Upload an MRI or X-ray image
+---Upload an MRI or X-ray image

-Send the image to the backend AI pipeline
+---Send the image to the backend AI pipeline

 Receive:

-Predicted disease
+---Predicted disease

-Confidence score
+--Confidence score

-Detailed medical report
+---Detailed medical report

-Doctor-style voice explanation (audio)
+---Doctor-style voice explanation (audio)

 All processing happens in the backend; the app focuses on user interaction and result presentation.